bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 The library supports reading and writing parameters at run-time to the firmware.
 This is intended to be used for data that is not continuously being changed by the firmware, like setting regulation parameters and reading out if the power-on self-tests passed.
-Parameters should only change in the firmware when being set from the host (cfclient or a cflib script) or during start-up.
+Parameters should only be change in the firmware when being set from the host (cfclient or a cflib script) or during start-up.

 The library doesn\'t continuously update the parameter values, this